 - Transferable Skills

 While taking courses and participating in experiential learning opportunities, students who major in CSE will gain not only technical knowledge but also many transferable soft skills that employers look for in various industries.
-Students in CSE majors develop: analytical skills which include thinking critically about a situation; problem-solving in order to find errors and solutions in as little time possible; communication skills; and the ability to collaborate with others on large projects.
+Students in CSE majors develop analytical skills, which include thinking critically about a situation, problem-solving skills to find errors and solutions in as little time possible, communication skills, and the ability to collaborate with others on large projects.

 - CSE Diversity, Equity, and Inclusion

 We all benefit when we embrace different perspectives, backgrounds, and experiences, which is why diversity, equity, and inclusion are staples of the UC San Diego Computer Science and Engineering community.
 The Computer Science and Engineering Department at UC San Diego is home to a diverse community of over 2000 undergraduate students, and the CSE Department is committed to fostering equitable and inclusive practices in our community.

 The CSE Department’s innovative nature inspires us to continuously look for ways to improve our department, and this growth starts with creating an inclusive environment.
 Ongoing support of student organization activities, as well as faculty-led and staff-led initiatives, promote the growth and values of our community.
 Our dedication to diversity and inclusion enables us to reach a broad set of students, to work in diverse teams, and to better train students to be the leaders of tomorrow.